How to Wax Tile Floors: Everything You Need to Know

 Over time, the wax buildup can become discolored, scratched, or uneven.
 This can affect the appearance of the floor and make it harder to clean.
 Removing the old wax also allows the new wax to penetrate the surface of the tile and create a stronger bond, resulting in a more durable finish.

-- To start the cleaning process, you should sweep or vacuum the surface with a broom or vacuum cleaner.
+To start the cleaning process, you should sweep or vacuum the surface with a broom or vacuum cleaner.
 Pay special attention to the corners, edges, and baseboards, where dirt and dust tend to accumulate.
-Some can invest in the best tile floor cleaner machine for this task.
+You can invest in the best tile floor cleaner machine for this task.

 How To Wax Tile Floors